icon-project/multisig-wallet/README.md

 ```
 #### DepositToken

-Must trigger on deposit token to MultiSig Wallet SCORE.
+Must trigger on a token deposit event to a MultiSig Wallet SCORE.

 ```python
 @eventlog(indexed=1)